extremeheat/nbt-dump/README.md

     nbt-dump <path-to-nbt-file> [out-json-file] [little|big|varint]

     nbt-dump level.dat
-    nbt-dump level.dat to level.json
+        (Dump the contents of level.dat to terminal) nbt-dump level.dat to level.json
-    nbt-dump level.dat as little to level.json
+        (Dump the contents of level.dat to JSON) nbt-dump level.dat as little to level.json
+        (Dump the contents of little endian encoded level.dat to JSON)

 Write an JSON file to uncompressed NBT (defaults to big endian):
     nbt-dump write <path-to-json> [out-nbt-file] [little|big|varint]

     nbt-dump write level.json to level.dat
     nbt-dump write level.json to level.dat as little

+You can also pipe the input to nbt-dump:
+    cat level.dat | nbt-dump
+    cat level.dat | nbt-dump to level.json
+    cat level.json | nbt-dump write
+    cat level.json | nbt-dump write to level.dat
 ```

 ### Example